 It is best to follow the manufacturer's guidelines when disinfecting your suction unit, but in general, the following steps apply:

-Don't wait for the end of your shift to disinfect the suction unit.
+Don't wait until the end of your shift to disinfect the suction unit.
 Do it immediately after each call to ensure it is clean and operational for the next patient.

 Don't Forget About Power